verse-lab/hippodrome/README.md

 }
 ```

-Running RacerDFix in this setting leads to the following structure:
+Running HIPPPODROME in this setting leads to the following structure:

 ```bash
 .